-An excerpt from the Handbook for Quality Management (2000, QA Publishing, LLC) by Thomas Pyzdek
+An excerpt from The Handbook for Quality Management (2013, McGraw-Hill) by Paul Keller and Thomas Pyzdek

 The PDCA cycle, which Deming refers to as the PDSA cycle (Deming, 1993, p.
 134), is a flow chart for learning and process improvement.
 The basic idea began with attempts by Shewhart to understand the nature of knowledge.
 Shewhart believed that knowledge begins and ends in experimental data but that it does not end in the data in which it begins.
 He felt there were three important components of knowledge (Shewhart, 1939, 1986): a) the data of experience in which the process of knowing begins, b) the prediction in terms of data that one would expect to get if one were to perform certain experiments in the future, and c) the degree of belief in the prediction based on the original data or some summary thereof as evidence.
 Shewhart arranged these three components schematically as shown in Figure VI.32.

 Since knowledge begins with the original data and ends in new data, these future data constitute the operationally verifiable meaning of the original data.
 However, since inferences or predictions based upon experimental data can never be certain, the knowledge based upon the original data can inhere in these data only to the extent of some degree of rational belief.
 In other words, according to Shewhart, knowledge can only be probable.
 Also, the data are not "facts"Â in and of themselves, they are merely measurements that allow us to draw inferences about something.
 In other words, we can not have facts without some theory.